 Searching for New Ways to Fight Bacterial Resistance

-Rifamycin antibiotics (Rifs) target bacterial RNA polymerases (RNAPs) and are widely used to treat infections, including tuberculosis.
-The utility of these compounds is threatened by the increasing incidence of resistance (RifR).
+Natural rifamycin antibiotics and their synthetic derivatives (Rifs) target bacterial RNA polymerases (RNAPs) and are widely used to treat infections, including tuberculosis.
+The utility of these compounds is threatened by increasing bacterial resistance to the drugs (RifR).
 As resistance mechanisms found in clinical settings may also occur in natural environments, researchers postulated that bacteria could have evolved to produce rifamycin congeners active against clinically relevant resistance phenotypes.

 A survey of soil metagenomes identified a tailoring enzyme-rich family of gene clusters encoding biosynthesis of rifamycin congeners (kanglemycins, Kangs) with potent in vivo and in vitro activity against the most common clinically relevant RifR mutations.
 Structural and mechanistic analyses revealed the basis for Kang inhibition of RifR RNAP.
 Unlike Rifs, Kangs function through a mechanism that includes interfering with 5′-initiating substrate binding.